MichaelHettmer/100-days-of-code/README.md

 1. Build a **portfolio** website about all my personal and professional software projects as well as publications and research as a PhD student
 2. Create and host my own **blog** on that website to share my thoughts and gained knowledge
+3. Publish useful functions and components as new **libraries** on GitHub and maintain and setup automated workflows for my existing OpenSource projects
-3. Customize and adapt **RevealJS** to create a presentation framework for my upcoming talks as a PhD student including an automated CI / CD workflow
+4. Customize and adapt **RevealJS** to create a presentation framework for my upcoming talks as a PhD student including an automated CI / CD workflow
-4. Setup a similiar CI / CD workflow for **LaTeX** as well
+5. Setup a similiar CI / CD workflow for **LaTeX** as well

 ### Main programming languages